keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

    or you will run into some issues on port 1313.

 1. Use Ctrl+C to stop the local Hugo server when you are done.

+1. To restart the continuous build:

+   - Restart Docker-Desktop, if necessary
+   - Run `make server`

 ### Building markdown files without Hugo